Republic of Haiti

 The Embassy of Haiti is located at 2311 Massachusetts Ave., NW, Washington, DC 20008 (tel.
 202-332-4090).

 The 1991 coup and the irresponsible economic and financial policies of the de facto regime resulted in a sharp economic decline from 1991-94.
 Following the coup, the United States adopted mandatory sanctions, and the OAS instituted voluntary sanctions aimed at restoring constitutional government.
 International sanctions culminated in the May 1994 UN embargo of all goods entering Haiti except humanitarian supplies, such as food and medicine.
-The assembly sector, heavily dependent on U.S. markets, employed over 100,000 workers in the mid-1980s.
+The assembly sector, heavily dependent on U.S. markets, employed nearly 80,000 workers in the mid-1980s.
 During the embargo, employment fell below 17,000.
 Private domestic and foreign investment has returned to Haiti slowly.
-Since the embargo's end, assembly sector employment has gradually recovered to about 18,500.
-The Haitian Hemispheric Opportunity through Partnership Encouragement Act (HOPE), enacted by the U.S. Congress in December 2006, provides new trade preferences for textile/apparel products that could boost production in the sector.
-However, growth has been stalled by investor concerns over security, lack of access to credit, and legal and physical infrastructure constraints.
+Since the embargo's end, assembly sector employment has gradually recovered to about 30,000, but further growth has been stalled by investor concerns over safety and political instability.

 Haiti is one of the original members of the United Nations and several of its specialized and related agencies, as well as a member of the Organization of American States (OAS).
 It maintains diplomatic relations with several dozen countries.